Josefjosda/Magicmol/README.md

 However, we recommend you train the backbone model by yourself and leave it a cup of tea time (approximately 15 min on a single RTX3090) to finish this (XD) and experience how fast the process could be finished.

-## But how to run ?
+# But how to run ?

-Some modification is ongoing......
+## Model Training

+By default the training process is done by adopting SELFIES, more super parameters can be customized based on your requirements.

+` python train.py `

+For example, training with SMILES:

+` python train.py --num_embeddings 101  --vocab_path ./vocab/chembl_regex_vocab.yaml  --which_vocab regex`

-## Acknowledgement
+# Acknowledgement

 If you think our research is interesting, consider citing this paper? 👇